Why Tubes Sound Better

 Completely Isolated Outputs

-The best tube amps, like McIntosh, have separate feedback windings, and the output taps are completely isolated from everything else.
+The best tube amps, like McIntosh, have separate feedback windings, so the output taps are completely isolated from everything else.

 This also means that there is no worry about interference or ground loops, no matter how you wire the outputs.